 Two-dimensional imager scanners are used in mobile computers such as the Honeywell Dolphin CT60.
 These devices combine the functionality of a proper working station and a barcode scanner in a compact body.
 Handheld computers enable your team to track inventory in real-time, communicate efficiently, and access data stored in the cloud, all from a single device.

-How Barcode Scanners Decode Information?
+How do Barcode Scanners Decode Information?

 Finally, you can use the acquired knowledge about barcodes and scanner types to understand how scanners decode data.